-The Western parts of India include places like Gujarat, Maharashtra and Goa.
+The Western parts of India include places like Gujarat

 These are thin unleavened flat breads made using Wheat and Chickpea (besan) flours.
 A popular version has fenugreek leaves (methi) in it which we prefer.
 Though you can use dry fenugreek leaves (kasoori methi), I personally love the ones made using fresh leaves.
 Image Source: Archana's Kitchen

 are very spongy with a pillowy texture made using fermented batter of split chickpeas and yogurt.
 Though traditionally the Bengal gram is soaked, ground and then fermented, I tend to opt for a quicker version of using store bought Besan.
 Served with Green and tamarind chutney. this makes for a light yet filling breakfast.

 3. Kanda Poha

 You think Poha (beaten rice flakes), you got to think of Maharashtra.
 An extremely popular Maharashtrian breakfast made using plenty of onions (Kanda) and tempering of mustard seeds, chillies and curry leaves.
 A little freshly squeezed lemon juice towards the end, gives it the perfect zing.